It's Fall BBQ Season! What's Grilling?

 • On the bone side of the ribs, remove the membrane.
 A quick trick is using a piece of paper towel to help grip the membrane.
 Once you get a good grip of the membrane, simply pull until it is completely removed.

-• Once the ribs are prepped, I apply my favorite rub generously.
+• Once the ribs are prepped, I apply the binder and then apply my favorite rub.
 Make sure to cover all the sides and edges of the ribs.

 Prepped Ribs